dantleech/description/docs/index.rst

 - Description factory creates a new description and passes it to description *enhancers*.
 - Description enhancers add descriptors (e.g. title, edit URL, etc)
+- User can retrieve descriptors for an object.

 Usage
 -----